vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 Find the `CHAIN_ID` by going to the relevant network genesis file in the relevant networks repo.

-Visit [networks ↗](https://github.com/vegaprotocol/networks/) for mainnet or [networks-internal ↗](https://github.com/vegaprotocol/networks-internal) for a testnet network.
+Visit [networks ↗](https://github.com/vegaprotocol/networks/) for mainnet and other validator-run networks, or [networks-internal ↗](https://github.com/vegaprotocol/networks-internal) for Vega-run testnet networks.

 To update your data node configuration, such as to set up ports for the APIs or database credentials, edit the config file: